-Want to know about the benefits of mobile apps for your small or medium sized business, what you should be paying and how to know that you are dealing with a reputable mobile apps developer/providers.
+Want to know about the benefits of mobile apps for your small or medium-sized business, what you should be paying and how to know that you are dealing with a reputable mobile apps developer/provider.

 There are some reasons every company should consider having an app built, including:

 Having a mobile app that integrates directly with your website makes it easier for you and your customers to communicate.
 This is particularly important if you haven’t fully optimised your website for smartphone users.
-By not offering a mobile responsive website you are making it difficult for customers to interact with you.
-Clearly this is not what you want.
+By not offering a mobile responsive website, you make it difficult for customers to interact with you.
+This is not what you want.

 Those who download your app have your logo permanently on their device, delivering priceless brand awareness for you.
 Downloads aside, having an app in the Android and Apple marketplace will broaden your company’s online footprint – more than you imagine

-Research company Canalys reports apps will bring in $36.7 billion worldwide by 2015, and indications are this was a conservative estimate.
+Research company Canalys reports apps will bring in $36.7 billion worldwide by 2015, indicating this was a conservative estimate.
 The possibility of securing a slice of those earnings is difficult to ignore.
 Unlimited free push alerts to customers can deliver additional revenue streams.
-When supported by well thought out strategic and promotional plans, your app‘s return on investment should be assured.
+When supported by well thought out strategic and promotional plans, should assure your app investment return.

 Apps make it easy for companies to keep their customer service lines open 24/7.
-Sending a free push alert through an app is far more customer-friendly than asking them to leave a phone message or send an email.
+For example, sending a free push alert through an app is far more customer-friendly than asking them to leave a phone message or send an email.

 Your brand in the App Store and Google Play is a statement of innovation about your business.